JamesWoolfenden/terraform-for-data/docs/lesson4.md

 2020-04-17 02:02:42.057 -0700	PUBLIC	SCHEMA
 2020-04-21 02:33:30.736 -0700	RAW	SCHEMA
 ```
+So thats Terraform creating Snowflake resources via IaC.

-You can then remove these schemas with Terraform destroy:
+You can then clean up remove these schemas with Terraform destroy:

 ```bash
  $ terraform  destroy